-Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & support local empls 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 10/Soc - ensure provision of a range of community facilities 11/Env - reduce contribution to climate change Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario economy will be experienced by everyone in the Area to some degree. • The effects are likely to occur throughout the lifetime of the Plan. • These impacts individually and cumulatively are not likely to be significant. • Under the 'Do Nothing' scenario, employment uses will not be generated, thus, having a detrimental impact on economic growth in the Area.
-CRAN13: Natural Landscape and Rural Character ++ ++ ++ 0 0 0 0 0 0 0 + This policy maintains and enhances the natural environment through retaining landscaping features and enhancing the rural character of the Area through encouraging design which is in keeping with Cranleigh.
-This recognises the significance of the AONB and the AGLV and the importance of their protection where development could have an impact on them.
+Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities 11/Env - reduce contribution to climate change Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario The effects will be felt predominantly by residents as development takes place by reducing harmful pollutants and increasing opportunities for healthy living.
+The extent to which levels of pollutants are reduced overall will however be impacted by surrounding areas over which the Plan has no authority.
+The effects could be detrimental to heritage buildings but there are a range of alternative ways to increase energy efficiency, so this does not have to result in a detrimental visual impact.
+Under the 'Do Nothing' scenario, historic buildings are limited in their ability to minimise energy consumption and therefore make a positive contribution towards achieving carbon reduction targets.
+The policy will have a positive effect but this will not be significant.
+CRAN11: Cranleigh Area of Strategic Visual Importance ++ + ++ 0 0 0 + 0 0 0 0 This policy maintains and enhances the natural environment by preserving the setting of the landscape in a particularly sensitive location in Cranleigh.
+This recognises the significance of the AONB and the AGLV and the importance of protecting their positive visual impact on the setting of Cranleigh village.
 There are a number of other policies that seek to enhance the positive effects of this policy.
-These include CRAN1, 7, 8 and 12.
+These include CRAN2, 3 and 5.
 The effects are likely to occur throughout the lifetime of the Plan as individual development projects come forward.
-The effects are likely to be relatively localised, enjoyed mainly by local residents and through the areas where this policy is likely to have greatest effect.
-Overall the effects are not considered to be significant.
-Under the 'Do Nothing' scenario, development could result in the loss of key features of the countryside which enhance